-If you take rabeprazole to treat duodenal ulcers, take the medicine after a meal.
-If you take rabeprazole to prevent ulcers caused by Helicobacter pylori, take the medicine with food.
-If you take rabeprazole for any other condition, you may take the medicine with or without food.
+If you take AcipHex Sprinkle to treat duodenal ulcers, take the medicine after a meal.
+If you take this medicine to prevent ulcers caused by Helicobacter pylori, take the medicine with food.
+If you take this medicine for any other condition, you may take the medicine with or without food.

-To take delayed-release rabeprazole (AcipHex Sprinkle), open the capsule and sprinkle the medicine into a spoonful of soft food such as applesauce, yogurt, or baby food made from fruit or vegetable.
+Do not swallow a delayed-release capsule (AcipHex Sprinkle) whole.
+Open it and sprinkle the medicine into a spoonful of soft food such as applesauce, yogurt, or baby food made from fruit or vegetable.
 You may also mix the medicine with apple juice, Pedialyte, or infant formula.
-Swallow right away without chewing.
-Do not save the mixture for later use; it will go bad after 15 minutes.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

 Some conditions are treated with a combination of rabeprazole and antibiotics.
-Use all medications as directed by your doctor.
-Read all patient information, medication guides, and instruction sheets provided to you.
-Ask your doctor or pharmacist if you have any questions.
+Use all medications as directed.

-Take your medicine for the full prescribed length of time.
-Your symptoms may improve before your condition is completely cleared.
+Take your medicines for the full prescribed length of time, even if your symptoms quickly improve.

-Call your doctor if your symptoms do not improve, or if they get worse while using rabeprazole.
+Call your doctor if your symptoms do not improve, or if they get worse while using AcipHex Sprinkle.